usc-isi-i2/kgtk/docs/KGTK-Installation-Procedure-Details.md

     session for working with KGTK.

 !!! note
-    `conda activate` operates in part through changes that Conda makes to your terminal shell's initialization file.
+    `conda activate kgtk-env` operates in part through changes that Conda made to your terminal shell's initialization file when Conda was installed.
     The [Conda documentation on managing environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment) may help you resolve any problems you encounter with this process.

     For example, you may have to execute:

     `conda init SHELL`

-    where SHELL is the name of your command shell  If you are using the `bash` shell:
+    where SHELL is the name of your command shell.
+If you are using the `bash` shell:

     `conda init bash`